What is juvenile polyposis syndrome?

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy— Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known BMPR1A and SMAD4 mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known BMPR1A and SMAD4 mutation before placing them into the uterus.

 Testing that occurs during pregnancy—Testing can be used to see if a pregnancy is affected with a known BMPR1A or SMAD4 mutation.
 A doctor gathers cells from the pregnancy in one of two ways:

-Collected tissue can be checked for the presence of the BMPR1A or SMAD4 mutation found in the family.
+Once the tissue is collected, DNA is isolated and examined for the presence of the BMPR1A or SMAD4 mutation in the family.

 Genetic testing for JPS is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
-If they choose testing, they should review the test results with the doctor or genetic counselor to be sure they understand the meaning of the results.
+If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure they understand the meaning of the results.

 Sometimes children or adults with JPS can feel sad, anxious or angry.
 Parents who pass on a BMPR1A or SMAD4 mutation to one or more of their children may feel guilty.
 Some people with a BMPR1A or SMAD4 mutation may have trouble getting disability coverage, life insurance or long-term care insurance in some states.
 More information about genetic discrimination can be found at www.ginahelp.org.